-- From Table 2-2 there are anecdotal reports that the peak of the flooding at Forge Road occurred between approximately 23:30 and 24:00hrs on 26 October 2019.
-This is almost consistent with the hydrograph peak on the Monnow at Monnow Gate which occurred at 22:00 on 26 October 2019. - For both flood events a single peak is recorded on the Monnow at Grosmont and Skenfrith, and for the Wye at Ross on Wye. - For both flood events a double peak is recorded on the Monnow at Monnow Gate, and on the Wye at Monmouth and Redbrook.
+- From Table 2-2 anecdotal reports are that flooding to Forge Road began at approximately 08:00hrs on 16 February 2020 and that historically residents are given a flood warning when the gauge at Skenfrith reaches 3m.
+Levels on the Monnow at Skenfrith reached 3.009m at 16:45 on 15 February 2020 and continued to steadily increase until the peak of 4.762m at 09:15hrs on 16 February 2020, this is approximately 15 hours before flooding to Forge Road.
+Levels on the Monnow at Skenfrith also reached 3.024m at 08:45hrs on 13 February however they quickly receded. - For both flood events a single peak is recorded on the Monnow at Grosmont and Skenfrith, and for the Wye at Ross on Wye. - For both flood events a double peak is recorded on the Monnow at Monnow Gate, and on the Wye at Monmouth and Redbrook.
 The Monnow has a peakier hydrograph than the Wye.
 This can be due to differing catchment characteristics including size, antecedent soil conditions, steepness and topography, land cover, and aspect.
 It can also be due to differing spatial rainfall intensity.
 See Figure 3-11 for a diagram indicating the double peak on the Monnow at Monnow Gate, and the catchments the peaks are generated by.